 Itemized Deductions: Complete Guide 2026

 Itemized deductions allow taxpayers to reduce their taxable income by claiming specific qualifying expenses on Schedule A of the federal tax return, instead of taking the standard deduction.
-For 2026, itemizing is projected to benefit filers whose total qualifying expenses exceed the standard deduction of approximately ~$14,600 (single) or ~$29,200 (married filing jointly).
-The Tax Cuts and Jobs Act (TCJA) provisions that limited or eliminated several itemized deductions are scheduled to expire after 2025, which may significantly change the landscape for 2026 filers.
+For 2026, itemizing benefits filers whose total qualifying expenses exceed the standard deduction of approximately ~$15,350 (single) or ~$30,700 (married filing jointly).
+The Tax Cuts and Jobs Act (TCJA) provisions have been made permanent by the One Big Beautiful Bill Act, with the notable change of raising the SALT cap to ~$40,000.
 Taxpayers should review the current rules carefully.

 2026 Standard Deduction vs. Itemized Threshold